 Known For : Mahabodhi Temple Great Buddha Statue Tibetan Refugee Market

 Bodh Gaya is undoubtedly the centre of Buddhist places in India.
 Descendents of the Bodhi Tree, under which Buddha attained enlightenment can still be seen, having survived much from both nature and man.
 Equally fascinating are the Mahabodhi temple and an 80 feet tall statue of Lord Buddha.
 Other than these there are three monasteries and some organizations offering programmes and disciplines on Buddhist philosophy.
 Dhamma Bodhi Vipassana centre, in the area, also provides 10-day courses on Vipassana meditation beginning on the 1st and 16th of every month, and can have 80 students at a time.
+This is among the most famous Buddhist heritage sites of India.

 Best Time: October to March